 Your 2 weeks in Spain and Portugal tour continues in the ancient city of Cordoba.
 The city is blessed with an abundance of historical sites including a UNESCO listed historical centre, beautiful Alcazar and the piste de resistance, the jaw-droppingly stunning Mosque-Cathedral of Cordoba.

 The region of Andalucía is blessed with numerous historical towns which feature remnants from the Mudéjar period.
 If you loved the Moorish influence of the Alhambra, then you will certainly enjoy what Cordoba has to offer.
-Although you could spend more than just a day here, if you plan carefully, you will be able to see the highlights of this city in just 24 hours.
+Although you could easily spend more than a day in Cordoba, if you plan carefully, you will be able to see the highlights of this city in just 24 hours.

 The interior is filled with columned archways which feature the characteristic red and cream coloured blocks.
 These features date back to when the building was a Mosque.
 In the centre, you’ll find architecture more in line with Christian design, in the centre of the Mosque-Cathedral is a high ceiling, extravagantly decorated and going up into a great spire.